Self-driving car: Software update

 Software controls the vehicle, and can provide entertainment and other services.
 Over-the-air updates can deliver bug fixes and additional features over the internet.
 Software updates are one way to accomplish recalls that in the past required a visit to a service center.
 In March 2021, the UNECE regulation on software update and software update management systems was published.

 Safety model

 A safety model is software that attempts to formalize rules that ensure that ACs operate safely.

 IEEE is attempting to forge a standard for safety models as "IEEE P2846: A Formal Model for Safety Considerations in Automated Vehicle Decision Making".
 In 2022, a research group at National Institute of Informatics (NII, Japan) enhanced Mobileye's Reliable Safety System as "Goal-Aware RSS" to enable RSS rules to deal with complex scenarios via program logic.

 Notification

-The US has standardized the use of turquoise lights to inform other drivers that a vehicle is driving autonomously.
-It will be used in the 2026 Mercedes-Benz EQS and S-Class sedans with Drive Pilot, an SAE Level 3 driving system.
+In accordance with the proposed SAE J3134 "ADS Marker Lamps" specification, the US has standardized the use of turquoise lights to inform other drivers that a vehicle is driving autonomously.

-As of 2023, the Turquoise light had not been standardized by the P.R.C or the UN-ECE.
+As of 2023, the turquoise light had not been standardized in China or by the UNECE.